-- Arthritis.
-Preliminary clinical evidence suggests that taking 500 mg of guggul (containing 3.5% guggulsterones) three times daily might improve arthritis pain.
+- Osteoarthritis.
+Early research suggests that taking 500 mg of guggul (containing 3.5% guggulsterones) three times daily might improve arthritis pain.

 Side Effects & Safety

-Guggul is POSSIBLY SAFE for most people.
+Guggul is POSSIBLY SAFE for most people when taken by mouth appropriately.
 It has been used safely in clinical trials for up to 24 weeks.
 Some evidence also suggests that long-term use up to 75 weeks may be safe.

 It can cause side effects such as stomach upset, headaches, nausea, vomiting, loose stools, diarrhea, belching, and hiccups.
 Guggul can also cause allergic reactions such as rash and itching.
 Guggul can also cause skin rash and itching that is not related to allergy.
 These adverse reactions are more common with higher doses, such as 6000 mg per day.

 Hormone-sensitive condition such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Guggul might act like estrogen in the body.
-If you have any condition that might be made worse by exposure to estrogen, don’t use guggul.
+If you have any condition that might be made worse by exposure to estrogen, do not use guggul.